-- 1.4 In April 2012 the national Housing Revenue Account Subsidy System (HRASS) was replaced and Council's operating a HRA were required to do so on a 'self-financing' basis.
-This required each such council to make a payment (and a few to receive a payment) to Government to secure release from the HRASS, each individually calculated and based on an assessment of the assumed payments that would otherwise have been made into the HRASS had it continued to operate for a further 30 years.
-In WDC's case this required a one-off payment of £136.2m which was loan financed using a mix of 40-50 year Public Works Loan Board Maturity Loans meaning the Interest of £4.765m would be serviced annually for 40-50 years until the £136.2m captial balance would need to be repaid. - 1.5 On 6th March 2012 Cabinet approved a HRA BP for the period 2012/13 2061/62 which, based on the assumptions made at the time, ensured the Council would have a viable plan that provided for the £136.2 Self Financing loan to be repaid under the terms arranged, for the investment and management needs of the housing stock to be met and which provided financial headroom, through the accumulation of revenue surpluses.
-The historic 2012 plan was for the HRA BP to repay the self-financing debt repayments over a phased 10 year period from 2051/52 to 2061/62. - 1.6 A revised HRA BP was approved in December 2020 Cabinet which changed the repayment plan for the £136.2m debt and instead a change of direction was taken with a new plan to refinance the loan capital repayment and repay them at a later point in time.
-As a result of this change the 40-50 Year Maturity Loan Interest payment will continue to be facilitated until 2051/52-2061/62 with a view of the capital repayments being re-financed in line with specialist treasury advice at that point in time. - 1.7 The HRA Borrowing Cap was removed on 30th October 2018 resulting in greater flexibility for the Council to borrow monies (in full or part) to purchase and/or develop housing alongside utilising other funding sources, including reserves. - 1.8 In line with the Council's announcement of the Climate Emergency the Housing Improvement Plan (HIP), after being extended from 5 years to 10 years at the December 2020 Cabinet, will continue to be presented as a 10-year plan to enable the HRA BP to fund the increased costs associated with these works. - 1.9 Where available Grant will be actively sought in line with the Council's Affordable Housing Investment Partner Status with Homes England to support currently approved and future housing schemes to lessen the financial impact on the HRA BP. - 1.10 Development and land purchase schemes approved in separate Cabinet and Council meetings since the HRA BP was last presented in December 2021 have been incorporated into the overall financial assumptions. - 1.11 The Council declared a climate emergency in 2019.
-This declaration acted as a catalyst for change in the council and lead to the development of a Climate Change Action Programme which has a target of a Net Zero Carbon Council 2025. - 1.12 This Climate declaration impacts the HRA BP as the Councils Housing Stock needs to be decarbonised which in turn has material cost implications.
-Where
+In April 2012 the national Housing Revenue Account Subsidy System (HRASS) was replaced and Council's operating a HRA were required to do so on a 'self-financing' basis.
+This required each such Council to make a payment (and a few to receive a payment) to Government to secure release from the HRASS, each individually calculated and based on an assessment of the assumed payments that would otherwise have been made into the HRASS had it continued to operate for a further 30 years.
+In WDC's case this required a one-off payment of £136.2m which was loan financed using a mix of 40-50 year Public Works Loan Board Maturity Loans, meaning the Interest of £4.765m would be serviced annually for 40-50 years until the £136.2m capital balance would need to be repaid.

+On 6 March 2012 Cabinet approved a HRA BP for the period 2012/13 - 2061/62 which, based on the assumptions made at the time, ensured the Council would have a viable plan that provided for the £136.2 Self Financing loan to be repaid under the terms arranged, for the investment and management needs of the housing stock to be met and which provided financial headroom, through the accumulation of revenue surpluses.
+The historic 2012 plan was for the HRA BP to repay the self-financing debt repayments over a phased 10-year period from 2051/52 to 2061/62.

+A revised HRA BP was approved in December 2020 Cabinet which changed the repayment plan for the £136.2m debt and instead a change of direction was taken with a new plan to refinance the loan capital repayment and repay them at a later point in time.
+As a result of this change, the 40-50 Year Maturity Loan Interest payment would continue to be facilitated until 2051/52-2061/62 with a view of the capital repayments being re-financed in line with specialist treasury advice at that point in time.

+The HRA Borrowing Cap was removed on 30 October 2018 resulting in greater flexibility for the Council to borrow monies (in full or part) to purchase and/or develop housing alongside utilising other funding sources, including reserves.

+In line with the Council's announcement of the Climate Emergency, the Housing Improvement Plan (HIP), after being extended from five years to 10 years at the December 2020 Cabinet, would continue to be presented as a 10-year plan to enable the HRA BP to fund the increased costs associated with these works.

+Where available, a Grant would be actively sought in line with the Council's Affordable Housing Investment Partner Status with Homes England to support currently approved and future housing schemes to lessen the financial impact on the HRA BP.
+Development and land purchase schemes approved in separate Cabinet and Council meetings since the HRA BP was last presented in December 2021 had been incorporated into the overall financial assumptions.

+The Council declared a climate emergency in 2019.
+This declaration acted as a catalyst for change in the Council and led to the development of a Climate Change Action Programme which had a target of a Net Zero Carbon Council 2025.

-Grant is available it has been applied for to reduce the costs of these decarbonisation schemes and the forecast budgets can been viewed in Appendix 4 - Housing Investment Plan.
+This Climate declaration impacted the HRA BP as the Councils Housing Stock needed to be decarbonised which in turn had material cost implications.
+Where a Grant was available, it had been applied for to reduce the costs of these decarbonisation schemes and the forecast budgets could be viewed in Appendix 4 to the report - Housing Investment Plan.